-The penalty scale for imprisonment has nine levels, ranging from Level 9 (which equates to six months’ imprisonment) to Level 1 (life imprisonment).
-The Victorian penalty scale also includes a maximum fine that can be imposed with each level of imprisonment (except for Level 1 life imprisonment).
+The penalty scale for imprisonment has nine levels, ranging from Level 9 (six months’ imprisonment) to Level 1 (life imprisonment).

 Trafficking in a drug of dependence (large commercial quantity)